rranelli/mimicheck/README.md

 ### Pending Features && TODO

+* Fix splat to properties.
+All properties should take only *one* argument
 * Add support for the Frequency generator
 * Add a better support for instantiating generators (probably including them in a module with factory methods)